MiscMich/developer-portfolio/README.md

 # Portfolio
-This portfolio build as one of UM bootcamp's weekly projects.
+This portfolio is built as one of UM bootcamp weekly projects.

 Learning Objectives: